Skip to main content

 There are four (4) mirrors that may need to be adjusted in order to align the CO2 laser.
 Each mirror is referenced by a number and corresponds to a specific table position.
 Only adjust the mirror that controls it’s corresponding position.

-Note: Hover over the icons below to see detailed images and video of the mirror locations.
+Tip: Hover over or click the icons below to view images and videos showing each mirror location.

 1. Remove left side panel.